 One drawback of having a Themeforest Shopify theme is that you will have to re-purchase their support if you need to update your theme after 6 months or a year – but its definitely worth it since their customer support is awesome, plus the support that Themeforest has for its customers is great!”

 Venture – “If you are just starting out, strapped for cash and looking to DIY your Shopify store then the Venture theme is your best free option IMHO.
 It looks good, really clean and simple, and the mobile layout is also very intuitive.
 With some of the Shopify setups that I have completed – this is the one most preferred by businesses who need to get their Shopify stores up and running ASAP.
 The code is also lightweight, making your Shopify store load fast – which is very important since visitors want fast-loading websites.
-So, for the free Shopify theme option – my vote goes to Venture.”
+So, for the best free Shopify theme option – my vote goes to Venture.”

 Turbo – “Another Out of the Sandbox favorite is Turbo.
 Lightning fast and built for speed, Turbo is packed with features and options.
 Great for style and performance, Turbo is able to take large catalogs of products and flawlessly present them for a great shopper experience.”

 Parallax – “And finally, we love working with Parallax, once again from Out of the Sandbox.
-Like all other themes, it is well-built, fast, and beautiful to work with.
+Like all their other Shopify themes, it is well-built, fast, and beautiful to work with.
 It is best for large, horizontal, and landscape images (think golf courses, farmlands, or nature).
 Versatile enough for any build, it packs a mighty punch when it comes to features and tends to be a client favorite.”

 Streamline – “Streamline is a high impact, aesthetically pleasing Shopify theme that gives clarity to brands.